Shakya-coder/Shakya-coder/README.md

 - 👋 Hi, I’m Rohit
-- 👀 I’m interested in Artificial Intelligence and Robots
+- 👀 I’m interested in Computer vision and Robots
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on Drones or AI humanoid robots
 - 📫 How to reach me - just email me @ rohitks1124@gmail.com